Information provided under the section 4 (I) (b) of the Act

 The particulars of AERB staff and organisational structure are given in the Annexure-1.

-The mission of AERB is to ensure that the use of ionizing radiation and nuclear energy in India does not cause unacceptable impact on the health of workers and the members of the public and on the environment.
+The Mission of the AERB is to ensure the use of ionising radiation and nuclear energy in India does not cause undue risk to the health of people and the environment.

 The Board's responsibility is to enforce the regulatory and safety functions envisaged under the relevant Sections of the Atomic Energy Act.
 These functions are as listed in the Charter of AERB.

 Chairman, AERB, who is the head of the organization, is the competent authority for all the regulatory functions of the organization.
 He is assisted by Vice-Chairman, AERB.
 All the officers and employees report to the Chairman, AERB through the Vice-Chairman.

 All the financial and regulatory powers are vested with the Chairman, AERB.
 To facilitate the smooth functioning of the organization, these powers are suitably delegated to the Vice-chairman and Directors/Heads of Division.

 AERB has nine Divisions including Administration and Accounts Division.
 In addition, safety related R&D useful in regulatory process is carried out in Safety Research Institute of AERB, which is located at Kalpakkam.